What is CPQ In Salesforce?

 How much does it cost to migrate from Salesforce CPQ to Revenue Cloud?

-Revenue Cloud is priced at $200 USD per user per month, billed annually.
-But this doesn’t include the cost of migration.
+While Revenue Cloud is priced at $200 USD per user per month (billed annually), this cost does not include:

 Here’s a breakdown of what influences the cost of migrating from CPQ to Revenue Cloud: